daniyalkhawar366/CIVCHANGE-BE/RAILWAY_DEPLOYMENT.md

 1. Connect your GitHub repository to Railway
 2. Set the environment variables above
 3. Deploy - Railway will automatically:
-   - Use the Dockerfile for optimized build
+   - Use Nixpacks for optimized build
    - Install Chromium for Puppeteer
+   - Handle package-lock.json sync issues
    - Start the server with `npm start`

 ## Build Optimizations

-- ✅ Updated to Puppeteer 22.8.2 (latest stable)
-- ✅ Updated to Multer 2.0.0-rc.3 (fixes vulnerabilities)
-- ✅ Using Dockerfile for faster, more reliable builds
+- ✅ Using compatible dependency versions
+- ✅ Automatic lock file regeneration
 - ✅ Pre-installed Chromium to avoid download timeouts
-- ✅ Optimized dependency installation
+- ✅ Optimized dependency installation with `--omit=dev`

 ## Health Check